-Through exhibits, timelines and two short films (in English), you'll learn how Ottoman merchants came across the flowers in the Himalayan Steppes and began commercial production in Turkey (the word tulip derives from 'turban' due to the petals' resemblance to the headwear).
-You'll also find out how fortunes were made and lost during Dutch 'Tulipmania' in the 17th century, how bulbs were used as food in the war years, and discover present-day methods of growing and harvesting.
-The tulip paintings by 17th-century painter Judith Leijster, a student of Frans Hals, are a highlight; there's also a great collection of tulip vases designed to accommodate separate stems.
+Allow around half an hour at the diminutive Amsterdam Tulip Museum, which offers a nifty overview of the history of the country's favourite bloom.
+Through exhibits, timelines and two short films (in English), you'll learn how Ottoman merchants encountered the flowers in the Himalayan steppes and began commercial production in Turkey, how fortunes were made and lost during Dutch 'Tulipmania' in the 17th century, and how bulbs were used as food during WWII.
+You'll also discover present-day growing and harvesting techniques.

 There's a great collection of tulip vases designed to accommodate separate stems, and a gift shop overflowing with floral souvenirs.